kn1g/posts/article-1-Exchanges.md

 <Kurvenbild>

-In $`t_3`$ the liquidity provider withdraws his funds and gets back what he put in initially (100 DAI and 100 ETH).
+In $`t_3`$ the liquidity provider withdraws his funds and gets back what he put in initially ($`100_{DAI}`$ and $`100_{ETH}`$).
 Hence, the liquidity provider only has opportunity costs because they did not earn any interest on the capital in this time.
 The opportunity cost for locked down capital is pretty obvious.
 The liquidity provider could use the capital and e.g. earn interest rates on it (e.g. on compound.finance or xxx).

 Scenario 2:
      Trader 1 buys 5 DAI for ETH.